aseempsri/NewsAddaIndia/src/app/services/README_OPENAI_SETUP.md

 localStorage.setItem('pexels_api_key', 'YOUR_PEXELS_API_KEY');
 ```

-**Note**: The service primarily uses DALL-E for image generation.
-Pixabay and Pexels are only used as fallbacks if DALL-E generation fails.
+**Note**: The service prioritizes finding real published images on the web.
+DALL-E is only used as a fallback when no suitable web images are available.